JetBrains/gradle-teamcity-log-errors-plugin/README.md

 # Gradle TeamCity Log Errors Plugin

-If your web application includes a suite of acceptance tests, they start an instance of the app, and perform external checks using Selenium WebDriver or REST API.
+If your web application includes a suite of acceptance tests, they start an instance of the app and perform external checks using Selenium WebDriver or REST API.

-But sometimes backend components of the tested application raise unhandled exceptions, which produce no errors in UI, and cannot be caught this way.
+But sometimes backend components of the tested application raise unhandled exceptions, which produce no errors in the UI, and cannot be caught this way.
 Even if all tests are *green*, the app still has *hidden issues*, which should be addressed.

 This plugin helps detecting such problems.
-It provides `reportLogErrors` task, which starts after the tests, scans log files for error messages or stacktraces, and report them to TeamCity as build problems.
+It provides the `reportLogErrors` task, which starts after the tests, scans log files for error messages or stacktraces, and reports them to TeamCity as build problems.

-If any errors are found, the build is failed. **Build Results** page and e-mail notifications show a clear explanation what went wrong:
+If any errors are found, the build is marked as failed.
+The **Build Results** page and e-mail notifications show a clear explanation what went wrong:

 ![Build problem](http://i.imgur.com/nTx0QrB.png)

 # Features

-- **Stacktraces**: all Java stacktraces are reported, even from INFO or WARN messages.
+- **Stacktraces**: all Java stacktraces are reported, from INFO or WARN messages.
 - **Error history**: if the same error is reported in multiple builds, even with different timestamps, all occurrences are linked together: *assigned investigations* and *muted problems* are preserved.